 - Connection and belonging: communicating openly, sharing wins and failures.

-While these are undeniably the ultimate leadership skills for an employee, the question here is how to put leadership skills on a resume, and prove the recruiter you are a team player who can lead?
+While these are undeniably the ultimate leadership skills for an employee, the question here is how to put leadership skills on a resume and prove to the recruiter you are a team player who can lead.

 How to Say You Have Leadership Skills on a Resume